nodemailer/nodemailer-web/content/plugins/index.md

 # Plugins

-Nodemailer can be extended with plugins.
+Nodemailer PRO can be extended with plugins.
 In most cases there are 3 different kind of plugins.

   1. Plugins that operate on the mail object (for example extend it or change existing values).
 This is the pre-processing step
   2. Plugins that operate on mail stream (for example to calculate message signatures).
 This is the processing step